agrc/gis.utah.gov/_posts/2020-01-03-municipal-boundaries-final-update-for-2019.md

 To review the documents you can go here: [Utah Lt.
 Governor Municipal Certifications](https://municert.utah.gov/)

-Following are the changes and annexations since October 15th, 2019 listed by County and City:
+The following table shows the changes and annexations (listed by county and city) since October 15, 2019:

 | County | City | Number of Changes |
 | --- | --- | --- |